By using this site, you agree to the Privacy Policy and Terms of Use.

 • 2 cups fresh spinach, roughly chopped

-• 1 cup cooked bacon, chopped (optional for meat lovers)
+• 1 cup cooked bacon, chopped (optional)

 • 1 ½ cups shredded cheddar cheese (or a blend of mozzarella and parmesan)